Furuhashi Goal-spree Continues As Celtic Cruise Into Scottish Cup Last 16 - UrduPoint

 Furuhashi made it 4-0 in stoppage time after Grant Gillespie had taken a fresh-air swipe at Abada's cutback.

-Morton, defending well, were on course to deny Celtic a second-half goal until six minutes from time when Mooy finished from close range after good build-up play by substitute Sead Haksabanovic.
+Morton denied Celtic a second-half goal until six minutes from time when Mooy finished from close range.

+Premiership high-flyers Livingston avoided a Cup upset by coming from behind to win 3-1 at Stenhousemuir with a quick-fire treble.

+League Two Stenhousemuir took the lead in the first half through defender Nicky Jamieson.

+Scott Pittman, however, equalised in the 52nd minute and Steven Bradley then struck twice before the hour mark to turn the tie on its head.

+Top-flight Kilmarnock just did enough to see off League Two leaders Dumbarton, and Dundee United also had a difficult afternoon before defeating Stirling University 3-0.

-Scottish Cup-holders Rangers, the arch Glasgow rivals of Celtic, are in fourth-round action later Saturday away to St Johnstone.
+Scottish Cup-holders Rangers are in fourth-round action later Saturday away to St Johnstone.

 Hearts, last season's losing finalists, make the short trip to Hibernian for an Edinburgh derby on Sunday.